 Behind Snibbs’ left shoulder stood a great city, and getting greater.
-Everyone there was happy; everyone was full of ambition and purpose.
+Everyone there was happy; everyone was driven.
 And Snibbs was walking away.

 On his right shoulder lay a knapsack: a night’s shelter, a change of clothes, enough money for a week, or a day.

 Snibbs stopped, set down his bag and stretched.
 He was ten miles outside the city.
-A little further and he would rest for the night.
+A little further and for the night he would rest.

 “Good morning, old man.”

 “Good day, little boy.
-How are you today?”
+And how are you today?”

-“Pretty good.
-Why are you coming out of the city, when everyone else is going in?”
+“Well enough.
+Why are you going out of the city, when everyone else is coming in?”

 “I’m not sure I know.
 The Lord’s timing is a strange thing.
 But it’s time for me to go.
 Walk with me a ways.”